HVR88/Limbo-DEV/README.md

 1. MusicBrainz DB defaults to user `musicbrainz` and password `musicbrainz`
 2. LM-BRIDGE cache DB defaults user `lidarr` and password `lidarr`

-## Lidarr API Plugin (Required)

-This repo includes a plugin that will appear in Lidarr's Metadata settings page after being installed.
-Lidarr must have this plugin installed to talk to the bridge on your network.

-**Install the Plugin**

-1. In Lidarr, open **System → Plugins**
-2. Paste the GitHub repo URL into the GitHub URL box and click **Install**.
-3. Restart Lidarr when prompted.

-Example: URL for this repo: `https://github.com/HVR88/LM-Bridge`

-If you don't see a System → Plugins page in your Lidarr, switch to the `nightly` branch, such as **[LinuxServer.io's](https://hub.docker.com/r/linuxserver/lidarr)**

-**Enable the Plugin**

-1. In Lidarr, open **Settings → Metadata**
-2. Click **Lidarr/MusicBrainz Bridge API**.
-3. Make sure the Enable check-box is checked
-4. Enter the URL of the LM Bridge container : 5001
-5. Click Save

-Lidarr is now using the Bridge API and you should see lightning-fast queries to your MusicBrainz mirror.

 ## Configuration of the LM Bridge Container